 The water from the shower falls on your body at a certain force, which provides a relaxing and massaging effect.
 You can also control the water pressure and flow as per your needs.

-Anecdotal evidence suggests that while showering, your brain receives electrical impulses, which stimulate the release of endorphins or ‘happy hormones.’
-This, in turn, helps reduce stress and stress-related skin conditions, such as psoriasis, rosacea, and eczema.
+Anecdotal evidence suggests that while showering, your brain receives electrical impulses, which stimulate the release of endorphinsi XThe chemicals (hormones) released by the body in response to pain or stress, exercise, or sexual intercourse. or ‘happy hormones.’
+This, in turn, helps reduce stress and stress-related skin conditions, such as psoriasisi XA skin condition that typically affects the knees, elbows, trunk, and scalp and results in a rash with itchy, scaly spots. , rosacea, and eczema.
 Your skin also becomes less prone to acne, hives, flare-ups, bumps, rashes, and breakouts.

 3. Prevents Skin Aging

 Taking showers regularly can help your skin stay younger and radiant for longer.
 It imparts vitality and brightness to your skin.
 Cold showers can tighten the pores and make your face appear less puffy.

 Showering frequently for long hours can aggravate dry and itchy skin conditions.
 Find out when you should avoid daily showers in the next section.

 While cleansing your body is important to maintain hygiene and improve your skin health, indulging in prolonged showers, especially in hot water, can lead to the following:

 - Leads to red skin, irritations, and chapping